Constitution of Aggie Guide-Dogs and Service-Dogs (AGS) (Download PDF)

 Article VI.
 Meetings

-Regular meetings shall be held approximately twice per month with committee meetings held during the weeks between the general meetings.
+Regular meetings shall be held approximately twice per month with officer meetings held during the weeks between the general meetings.

 Article VII.
 Finances